 Dance Etiquette: Declining

-Dance events are generally 4-5 hours long so it is expected that you will not dance to every song but there is a right and wrong way to decline a dance.
-If this is done incorrectly or rudely it can be very difficult for the dancer that made the offer to recover from it, particularly when they are new to social dancing.
-It is important to be careful of people’s feelings and the best way to do this is to generally accept most danes.
-There are generally 5 reasons you might decide to decline a dance that are considered socially acceptable, they are as follows.
+Dance Etiquette – Dance events are generally 4-5 hours long so it is expected that you will not dance to every song but there is a right and wrong way to decline a dance.
+If this is done incorrectly or rudely it can be very difficult for the dancer who made the offer to recover from it, particularly when they are new to social dancing.
+It is important to be careful of people’s feelings and the best way to do this is to generally accept most Danes.

 1. You have an injury

 Now, if you’re like me and love your dancing you may find that you are at a dance event even if you are injured and cannot dance!
 After all, you will often find you attend these events and do as much dancing as you do talking so why not?!
-If you are injured that is perfectly okay just say “Thank you for the offer but i can’t dance tonight because I’ver hurt myself.
-Can I take a rain-cheque?”.
+If you are injured that is perfectly okay just say “Thank you for the offer but I can’t dance tonight because I’ve hurt myself.
+Can I take a rain cheque?”.

 2. You need a rest